sean-m/laparoscope/README.md

       - [x] Show password hash sync for all visible connectors
       - [x] Show connectors you can see
         - [x] Refresh
-        - [x] Show last password hash sync time for a given conector
+        - [x] Show last password hash sync time for a given connector
-        - [ ] Show last time your connector was syncd
+        - [ ] Show last time your connector was synced
         - [x] Enter DN, get MV info on user

 - [x] Role based connector interaction.